robertvunabandi/guide-on-mitopenid/README.md

 });
 ```

 `req.isAuthenticated()` is another method that `passport` 'magically' adds into our request.
 This method checks if the user is logged in.
 If they are not logged in, it just returns `false` (it's a boolean return method).
 For us, we wanted to return an empty object in case our user was not logged in, which is what that [ternary](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator) operation does.
+Somehow, the user's object is within the request (i.e. `req.user`).
+That is also something passport adds 'magically': it "places" (quote because it doens't really place) the user object inside of `req.user` for every requests sent to this server.

 **What if I do not have an `./src/routes/api.js` file?**